browserengineering/book/book/reflow.md

 The idea is simple, but the implementation will be tricky, because sometimes you *do* need to lay an element out again; for example, the element you hover over gains a border, and that changes its width and therefore potentially its line breaking behavior.
 So you may need to run `layout1` on *that* element.
 But you won\'t need to do so on its siblings.
-The guide to this nonsense will be the responsibilities of `layout1` and `layout2` outlined above.
-Because `layout1` reads the node style, it only needs to be called when the node or its style changes.
+The responsibilities of `layout1` and `layout2`, outlined above, will be our guide to what must run when.
+Because `layout1` only reads the node style, it only needs to be called when the node or its style changes.

-Let\'s start by making a plan.
-Look over your browser and make a list of all of the places where `relayout` is called.
+Let\'s plan.
+Look over your browser and list all of the places where `relayout` is called.
 For me, these are:

 -   In `parse`, on initial page load.
 -   In `js_innerHTML`, when new elements are added to the page (and old